Links on Android Authority may earn us a commission. Learn more.

 Mini-LED attempts to improve contrast and image quality at an LCD's backlight level.

 The backlights in conventional LCDs have only two modes of operation — on and off.
 This means that the display has to rely on the liquid crystal layer to adequately block light in darker scenes.
 Failing to do that results in the display producing grays instead of true black.

 Some displays, however, have adopted a better approach recently: they divide the backlight into zones of LEDs.
 These can then be individually controlled — either dimmed or turned off completely.
 Consequently, these displays deliver much deeper black levels and higher contrast.
 The difference is immediately apparent in darker scenes.

-This technique, known as local dimming, has become ubiquitous in higher-end LCD televisions.
+This technique, known as full array local dimming, has become ubiquitous in higher-end LCD televisions.
 Until recently, though, it wasn’t viable for smaller displays like those found in laptops or smartphones.
 And even in larger devices like monitors and TVs, you run the risk of not having enough dimming zones.

 Enter mini-LED.
 Like the title suggests, these are significantly smaller than the LEDs you’d find in conventional backlights.
 More specifically, each mini-LED measures just 0.008 inches or 200 microns across.

 Mini-LEDs allow display manufacturers to increase the number of local dimming zones from a few hundred to several thousand.
 As you’d expect, more zones equals granular control over the backlight.
 Their smaller footprint also makes them perfect for smaller devices like smartphones, tablets, and laptops.
 Finally, the abundance of LEDs also helps to boost the overall brightness of the display.

 Tiny, bright objects against a black background look much better on a mini-LED display as compared to one with conventional LED backlighting.
 However, the contrast ratio still isn’t in the same ballpark as OLED.